ainatersol/Vesuvius-InkDetection/README.md

 #### External Repos/Command Needed

-This code relies on several contributions by other users, most of them are
+This code relies on several contributions by other users, most of them are pip installable and have been included as part of the requirements.
+However, we were finding difficulties pip installing the unet3d implementation.

-#3D Unet Code

-We were finding difficulties pip installing the unet3d implementation.
 Hence, we have 'brutally scraped' the bits we needed.
-You will find them under externals/unet3d/
+You will find them under pytorch3dunet/unet3d/

 The original repo can be cloned as follows:
 !cd /root && git clone git@github.com:wolny/pytorch-3dunet.git && cd pytorch-3dunet && pip install -e .